Five Ways to Design Impactful Experiences in Financial Services

 Let’s dive deeper into what these principles look like in action:

-In the past, financial services companies might have designed customer experiences from the inside-out, building a profitable experience first and then finding a market for it.
+In the past, financial services companies might have designed customer experiences from the inside out, building a profitable experience first and then finding a market for it.
 But experiences today must start with the needs of the people for whom they are designed – whether mass affluent consumers, high-net-worth individuals, captive agents, branch employees or independent advisors.

 Established financial services firms can learn from newer players who have adopted a human-centric mindset to design for latent needs.
-Ellvest, for example, is an investment company that recognized most providers cater to a definitively male audience and saw an opportunity to build a brand designed for female investors’ unmet needs such as clearer access to female advisors, and broader range of investment strategies.
+Ellvest, for example, is an investment company that recognized most providers cater to a definitively male audience and saw an opportunity to build a brand designed for female investors’ unmet needs such as clearer access to female advisors, and a broader range of investment strategies.
 Ellvest has designed experiences that directly address these challenges, from providing tailored recommendations based on gender-specific salary curves to including larger retirement targets for longer female life expectancies.
 Taking a human-first approach has positioned Ellvest to capitalize on significant economic opportunity, given that women are expected to hold $72 trillion of private wealth by 2020.

 While better catering to customer needs and behaviors, experience investments must drive business growth.
 In financial services especially, legacy business models can hinder brands from moving quickly enough to capitalize on growth opportunities to get access to new revenue sources and untapped customer data.